alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

 - measure how often internal search is used
-- identify pages where above average proportions of users perform a search, which may indicate a content discovery issue
+- identify pages where above average proportions of users conduct a search, which may indicate a content discovery issue
 - compare internal search activity by device type, to understand if any content may be harder to find on mobile or desktop
-- compare search behaviour between users associated with a specific referral domain or not
+- compare search volumes by referral domain, to explore the potential influence of background context

 ### Understand the data

 In this exploration, the "Page referrer" dimension shows the page viewed immediately before the search results page.
 This represents the page where the search was likely initiated.

-Pages with more users will naturally tend to generate more searches.
-Absolute counts alone do not indicate whether search usage is high relative to page traffic.
+Pages with more users will naturally tend to generate more searches, so relative search volumes are more useful than absolute numbers.

-To understand relative usage, calculate the proportion of users on each page who went on to perform a search:
+To understand relative search volumes, calculate the proportion of users on each page who conducted a search:

-1. Create the exploration below to show how many users searched from each page
+1. Create the exploration below to show how many users searched from each page.
-2. Create a second free-form exploration showing total users by page for the same time period (dimension: Page path and screen class, metric: Total users).
+2. Create a second free-form exploration showing total users by page for the same time period (dimension: "Page path and screen class", metric: "Total users").
 3. Export both datasets to CSV.
 4. In a spreadsheet, match the datasets by page path (for example, using VLOOKUP or an equivalent function).
 5. In a new column, divide the number of users who searched from the page by the total users who viewed the page.
 6. Format the result as a percentage.
-7. Compare proportions across pages rather than relying on absolute counts.

-Interpret higher proportions in context.
-Search usage may reflect:
+Relatively high search volumes may reflect:

 - users not immediately finding what they need
 - users looking for more specific information